GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

 Essentially, software engineering is the art of creating abstractions.
 Quality and elaboration of the used abstractions separate failed systems from successfully designed ones, which code is comprehensible, maintainable and has a minimum amount of defects.
 So, how to design quality abstractions, you may ask?
-We can try to approach this question from the several following perspectives:
+We can approach this question from the several following perspectives:

 * Separation of concerns.